+Additional information

+Reporting period 31 March every year

+On 1 April 20x1

+Selling price of the property CU 6,000

+Market value of the property CU 8,000

+Net carrying amount of the property CU 2,400

+Remaining useful life of the property 15 years (from 1 April 20x1)

+ABC Ltd.'s incremental borrowing rate 10%

+Applicable income tax rate 40%

-ABC Ltd's reporting period ends on 31 March every year.
-On 1 April 20x1, ABC Ltd sold a property it owned to a bank for CU 6,000 (market value CU 8,000).
-The net carrying amount of the property on 1 April 20x1 was CU 2,400.
-The remaining useful economic life of the property was 15 years from 1 April 20x1.
-ABC Ltd continued to occupy the property and was also responsible for its maintenance.
-ABC Ltd has the option to repurchase the property on 31 March 20x3.
-ABC Ltd's incremental borrowing rate is 10%.
-The applicable income tax rate is 40%.
+ABC Ltd. continued to occupy the property and was also responsible for its maintenance.
+ABC Ltd. has the option to repurchase the property on 31 March 20x3.